Toronto Blue Jays mascots: Ace (2000–present) and Diamond (2000–2003, 2026)

 The costumes were built by Sugar's Mascot Costumes in Toronto.
 An early article suggested they would wear varied clothes; "tuxedos for formal events and surgical garb for hospital visits."
 The new costumes were lightweight and featured athletic pants to allow for stunts.

 Brennan Anderson played Ace for five years, bringing his competitive gymnastics and media background.
 He later became a sales manager at Sugar's.
 Diamond performers included then-Ryerson University student Angelina Milanovic, University of Toronto musical theatre student Larissa Bathgate, and Amanda Barker.

 Ace became sole mascot of the Blue Jays in 2004, after the team removed Diamond before the season opened.
+She returned in 2026, for Sunday games during the team's 50th season.
 Ace's jersey number is double zero.

 A second blue jay mascot, named Junior, is present on "Junior Jays days", usually Saturdays home games, when children are invited to run the bases after the games.
 Junior's number is 1/2 (half).

 Affiliate team the Dunedin Blue Jays are represented by DJay the Blue Jay; he was named BJ in 1998.

 Ace's official website jokingly mentioned that his father invented bird stickers commonly found on windows and his mother was a goose feather supplier.

 In 2012, Ace underwent some changes when the team changed their logo and uniforms.
 Ace was given more fur and his beak was changed from gray to blue and the bottom of his legs were switched from black to gray.
 This also happened to Junior.